akio-tomiya/LatticeQCD.jl/docs/src/index.md

 What LatticeQCD.jl can do includes:

 - Hybrid Monte Carlo with Wilson and Wilson–clover fermions.
-- HMC/RHMC with one-link staggered fermions and SU(3) HISQ fermions.
+- HMC/RHMC with one-link staggered and SU(N) HISQ fermions.
 - Standard and Möbius domain-wall fermions (experimental).
 - Quenched HMC and heatbath updates for general gauge actions.